-This professional development and leadership pipeline links Do Good students to project- and social impact-based internship opportunities with alumni organizations and partners of the Do Good Institute.
+Impact Interns is a professional development and leadership program that connects Do Good students to paid social impact-based internship opportunities with alumni organizations and partners of the Do Good Institute.

-The program is designed to provide emerging social sector leaders with meaningful opportunities to gain professional experience, develop skills, build a professional network, and learn more about working in the nonprofit and social impact sphere, while also providing Do Good partners and local organizations with impressive and skilled interns.
+The program is designed to provide emerging social sector leaders with meaningful opportunities to gain professional experience, develop skills, build a professional network, and learn more about working in the nonprofit and social impact sphere.
+All while providing impactful host organizations with impressive and skilled interns.

 Interns have successfully led and contributed to projects related, but not limited, to:

 - Grant reviews and due diligence

 - Portfolio analysis

 We are dedicated to providing paid internship opportunities to passionate students looking for meaningful professional experiences.

 This program is a great fit for you if you:

 - Are a current undergraduate or graduate student at the University of Maryland, College Park